Reducing emissions from the shipping sector

 - monitor and annually report additional parameters, such as distance, time at sea and cargo carried, enabling to determine the ships' average energy efficiency;

 - submit to the Commission an emission report containing externally verified annual aggregated data, which will then be publicly available.

 When visiting EU ports, ships must carry a document of compliance issued by an accredited MRV verifier indicating that the ship is in compliance with its MRV obligations for its activities during the preceding year.
 Carrying on board of this document might be subject to inspections by Member State authorities.

 Reduced emissions and costs

-In addition it will provide useful insights into the performance of individual ships, their associated operational costs and potential resale value.
-This will benefit ship owners, who will be better equipped to take decisions on major investments and to obtain the corresponding finance.
+In addition, it will provide useful insights into the performance of individual ships, their associated operational costs and potential resale value.
+This will benefit ship owners who will be better equipped to take investment decisions and obtain finance.

 The MRV Regulation foresees a number of implementing and delegated acts paving the way for its proper and timely implementation.